 *Cue the cliche*

 They say home is where the heart is.
 I agree.
-Though I am ‘only’ first generation Dominican, not once have I thought of myself as less-than any other ‘real’ Dominican.
+Though I am ‘only’ second generation Dominican, not once have I thought of myself as less-than any other ‘real’ Dominican.
 It’s true.
 Say what you want but both indirectly and directly, the country has made me who I am today.
 It’s in how I speak and speak to others, it’s in the culture and sound, my friendships and bonds.
 I was blessed to have been raised in a Dominican household with the nation’s culture and values instilled in me from a young age.I take pride in that.

 I have come across so many people who know little to nothing about the country.
 From what I’ve gathered, unless you, your family or friends are from Dominica, you know nothing of Dominica.
 I guess I can see why; it’s not as commercialised as the other islands (Jamaica being one of the long standing examples) and I think it’s safe to say Dominica is one of the smallest islands in the Caribbean.